Tanis33/LGWI-Water-Monitor/README.md

 ## Picking up development
 If you're reading this, chances are you're the '25 students who picked this project (or were assigned it by Kvlinden).
 Here are some notes!
 * Everything contained in `/old` is (mostly) outdated, and only exists for archival purposes.
-This includes our react-native app – which I (Jacob) am officially retiring.
+This includes our react-native client – which I (Jacob) am officially retiring.
 Here are some reasons why:
-  - test
+  - It's dependency hell.
+Getting a development environment set up is an absolute nightmare, requiring you to install old/outdated versions of packages
+  - There were a lot of iOS- or Android-specific bugs.